-10. Debentures No.2/2017 Subordinated and unsecured debentures in registered name form interest payment date on February 18, 2018.
+10. Debentures No.2/2017 Subordinated and unsecured debentures in registered name form

-Outstanding Debenture ValueBaht 3,000 millionIssue DateAugust 18, 2017

-Twice a year on each February 18 and August 18 that the debentures are outstanding; the first
+Offering High net worth and/or Institutional investors Outstanding Debenture Value Baht 3,000 million Issue Date August 18, 2017 Interest Payment Date Twice a year on each February 18 and August 18 that the debentures are outstanding; the first interest payment date on February 18, 2018.
+Issue Rating "A- (tha)" by Fitch Ratings (Thailand) Limited